mody199610/arkstats-reporter/README.md

 bash build.sh
 ```

 **Note: You must clone and install arkstats-reporter as a regular user.
-Do not run as the root user - the installation script will ask you for sudo privileges.**
+Do not run as the root user.**

 Follow the on-screen instructions to install arkstats-reporter and configure it to connect to the ArkStats server.
 For example:
 ```